Skip to main

 Dr. Krystal S. Frieson is a clinical psychologist in the Substance Abuse Treatment Program at the Atlanta Veteran Affairs Medical Center in Decatur, GA.
 Dr. Frieson received her BS in Psychology from the University of Georgia and received her MS, EdS, and PhD in Counseling Psychology from the University of Kentucky (UK).
 Dr. Frieson completed her predoctoral internship at the Tuscaloosa VA Medical Center in Tuscaloosa, Alabama in August 2014.
 She completed her postdoctoral fellowship at Emory University School of Medicine within the Department of Pediatrics at the Grady Infectious Disease Program.
 She also received a Master’s in Public Health (MPH) from UK.
 Her pursuits in attaining dual degrees was a way amalgamate her training in counseling psychology with public health science to address the overall health and wellbeing of individuals, groups, communities, and entire populations.
 Dr. Frieson’s specialty focus is in the psychological, physical, sexual, and behavioral health issues with an emphasis in the provision of evidence-based treatment, health behavior modification interventions, and prevention research.
 Her clinical and research interests focus on the biopsychosocial health issues of oppressed, marginalized, and underserved populations along with an emphasis in health behavior, substance use, and HIV/AIDS/STD treatment, education, and prevention.
 She would specifically like to focus her efforts towards marginalized groups and aid in exploring and addressing the inequities of health disparities that surround these groups.
 She is a member of the American Psychological Association, the Association of Black Psychologist, the Society of Counseling Psychology, the Society of Health Psychology, and the Association of Psychologists in Academic Health Centers (APAHC).
 She also serves on the APAHC Health Disparities and Diversity Task Force.

-Dr. Kirsten A. Gonzalez (pronouns she/her/hers) is currently an Assistant Professor in the Counseling Psychology program in the Department of Psychology at the University of Tennessee, Knoxville.
+Dr. Kirsten A. Gonzalez (she/her/hers) is an Associate Professor in the Counseling Psychology program in the Department of Psychology at the University of Tennessee, Knoxville (UTK).
+Dr. Gonzalez is the director of the Research on Social Intersections at Tennessee (ReSIsT) Lab at UTK.
+Dr. Gonzalez also serves as affiliate faculty in the interdisciplinary programs in Women, Gender, and Sexuality studies and Latin American and Caribbean studies at UTK.
 She received her B.A. from Elon University in 2009, her M.A. from Towson University in 2011, and her Ed.S from the University of Kentucky (UK) in 2013 before earning her Ph.D. in Counseling Psychology from UK in 2016.
 Dr. Gonzalez completed her doctoral internship at Towson University Counseling Center and her clinical Postdoctoral Fellowship at Loyola University Maryland Counseling Center.
 Her research broadly focuses on the psychological well-being of individuals with marginalized identities including racial/ethnic minorities and lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people.
 She uses intersectional theory to explore the experiences of marginalized communities across race/ethnicity, gender, and sexuality.
 She is equally passionate about social justice ally work.
 In this avenue, Dr. Gonzalez develops and studies the efficacy of interventions designed to reduce prejudice and build social justice allies in privileged communities.
-Recently, she completed projects focused on understanding the minority and race-related stressors resulting from the 2016 U.S. Presidential election, as well as the impact of the 2016 U.S. Presidential election on social relationships (e.g., given family, chosen family, friendships, and romantic relationships) of LGBTQ+ People of Color.
-Dr. Gonzalez is finishing up the licensure process and will be a licensed psychologist in Tennessee in 2018.
+Dr. Gonzalez is a licensed psychologist in the state of Tennessee.

 Dr. Kimberly Gorman (she/her) completed her Ph.D. in Counseling Psychology in 1999 and is currently the Associate Vice Chancellor for Health & Wellness in Student Affairs at Western Carolina University in Cullowhee, NC.
 She has spent the majority of her career in the higher education setting, including previous roles as a psychologist and Training Director at Ball State University in Muncie, IN and then as Director at Western Carolina University.
 She has provided service to the profession in multiple ways including as a site visitor for the American Psychological Association Commission on Accreditation, a member of the APA’s Board of Educational Affairs Standing Appeal Panel Pool, as Annual Survey Coordinator for the Association of University and College Counseling Center Directors, and as an item writer for the EPPP-2 (current).
 Her research interest and publications focus on mental illness stigma in the university setting.
 Living and working in Western North Carolina allows her to enjoy mountain life including long hikes and lazing in her hammock while reading but she remains close to family and friends in Lexington.